GabeScott/standard-works-vault/General Conference/2012 April - As We Gather Once Again.md

 # As We Gather Once Again

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the April session of the 2012 General Conference*

+>*Our Heavenly Father is mindful of each of us and our needs.
+May we be filled with His Spirit as we partake of the proceedings of this conference.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2012/04/as-we-gather-once-again?lang=eng)